Quick Answer

 |---|---|---|---|

-| 1 | Security Vulnerabilities | Unprotected routes, injection, XSS, CORS, CSRF, eval(), insecure cookies, missing rate limiting | API route without auth middleware, SQL query using string interpolation, dangerouslySetInnerHTML with user input |
+| 1 | Security Vulnerabilities | Unprotected routes, SQL injection, XSS, CORS, CSRF, eval(), insecure cookies, client-side secrets, and Stripe webhook flaws (20 checks) | API route without auth middleware, SQL query built by string interpolation, dangerouslySetInnerHTML with user input |

-| 2 | Secret Detection | API keys, passwords, tokens, private keys, JWT secrets committed in source files or git history | Stripe secret key in source file, AWS access key in config, RSA private key committed to repo |
+| 3 | Secret Detection | API keys, passwords, tokens, private keys, and JWT secrets committed anywhere in the repo, via a battle-tested secret-detection engine (100+ rules) | Stripe secret key in a source file, AWS access key in config, RSA private key committed to the repo |

-| 7 | Best Practices | Project hygiene - .gitignore quality, README presence, test directory, .env file committed, directory structure | .env file committed to repo, .gitignore missing node_modules entry, no test directory found |
+| 13 | Project Hygiene | .env committed, .gitignore quality, README presence, test directory, directory structure | .env committed to the repo, .gitignore missing node_modules, no README found |

 Live Site Diagnostics (URL)